BandaySajid/chat-planet/README.md

 # Chat Planet

 Welcome to the Chat Planet!
 This application allows users to create accounts and chat with other global users anonymously.
-Users are not required to provide an email or password; they simply need to choose a username to get started.
+Users simply need to choose a username and password to get started.
 The application is built using React, Node.js, Express, and Websockets to facilitate real-time communication.

 ## Features
-User Registration: Users can create accounts by selecting a unique username.
-No email or password is required, ensuring complete anonymity.

 Global Chat: Once registered, users can enter chat rooms and engage in real-time conversations with other users from around the world.

 Anonymous Chatting: Users can chat anonymously, as no personal information is collected during registration.